-ReadAskChat was developed with a rich understanding of the kinds of social, emotional, cognitive, and language-oriented experiences that brain science and education research confirms all children need to begin school ready to learn.
-ReadAskChat delivers a profound learning innovation that immerses families in a sustained process of dialogic reading by harnessing the power of parent-child bonding.
+ReadAskChat was developed with a rich understanding of the kinds of social, emotional, cognitive, and language-oriented experiences that brain science and education research confirm all children need to begin school ready to learn.
+By harnessing the power of caregiver-child bonding, ReadAskChat delivers a profound learning innovation that immerses families in a sustained process of dialogic reading.

 ReadAskChat is a learning system for parents as much as for children, who we expect will internalize the dialogic reading process along with their children.

-Organizations integrating ReadAskChat into their initiatives supporting children and families receive our train-the-trainer guides and materials.
-The framework emphasizes the ReadAskChat guiding principles—most particularly our conviction that all parents and caregivers can make a significant contribution to their child’s education.
+Organizations integrating ReadAskChat into their initiatives supporting children and families receive our train-the-trainer materials.
+The modules bring to life our conviction that all parents and caregivers can make a significant contribution to their child’s education.

-Training for parents/caregivers involves guided practice in interacting with ReadAskChat stories, poems, songs, and science features.
-Beginning with the favorite action rhyme, “Itsy Bitsy Spider,” adults see how the embedded conversation starters can empower them to engage their children in enjoyable back-and-forth conversation around meaning-rich artwork and text.
+Our learning modules involve guided practice in interacting with ReadAskChat stories, poems, songs, and science features.
+Beginning with the favorite action rhyme, “Itsy Bitsy Spider,” adults see how the embedded conversation starters can empower them to engage their children in open-ended, back-and-forth conversation around meaning-rich artwork and text.
 Why doesn’t Itsy give up going up the water spout?
 A variety of answers are possible!

-ReadAskChat has built in goals and reminders to incentivize parents to make reading with their children a daily activity.
-Metrics provide service professionals with data to customize follow-up guidance.
+ReadAskChat has built-in metrics to provide service professionals with data to evaluate their implementations.
 These data will be useful in reporting to funders on the efficacy of their ReadAskChat implementation and the consequent child and adult learning.

-For more information on our train-the-trainer framework, please contact us at email@example.com
+For more information on our train-the-trainer modules, please contact us at email@example.com

 The ReadAskChat process is simple and fun: Read, Read Again, Ask, and Chat.
 ReadAskChat’s on-demand conversation starters will help you get the most out of each session.
 Here are are some general tips: